Portland Vase

-The Portland Vase is a Roman cameo glass vase, which is dated to between AD 1 and AD 25, though low BC dates have some scholarly support.
+The Portland Vase is a Roman cameo glass vase, which is dated between AD 1 and AD 25, though low BC dates have some scholarly support.
 It is the best known piece of Roman cameo glass and has served as an inspiration to many glass and porcelain makers from about the beginning of the 18th century onwards.
-It is first recorded in Rome in 1600–1601, and since 1810 has been in the British Museum in London.
-It was bought by the museum in 1945 (GR 1945,0927.1) and is normally on display in Room 70.
+It was first recorded in Rome in 1600–1601, and since 1810 has been in the British Museum in London.
+The museum held it on loan from the dukes of Portland until 1945, and bought it from them that year (GR 1945,0927.1).
+It is normally on display in Room 70.